Do you struggle with small business organization? Are you a disorganized small business owner in denial?

 In other words, you often look unprepared, which in turn gives the impression that you are not professional.
-While that is an inaccurate perception, it could impact the way your customer views you, your work, and the decision to rehire you or refer you to a friend.
+While that might be an inaccurate perception, it could have a very real impact.
+A lack of small business organization affects the way your customer views you, your work, and the decision to rehire you or refer you to a friend.

 1. Use a project management system

-Whenever the entire team is using the same tool, organized business owners could actually see how long specific tasks took, where there were challenges and this made inventory planning, tracking and resource allocation much easier.
+Whenever the entire team is using the same tool, organized business owners could actually see how long specific tasks took and where there were challenges.
+This made inventory planning, tracking and resource allocation much easier.

 Microsoft Office 365 was another popular tool that came up.
 “Office 365’s calendar is something I couldn’t be without.
 We have offices all over the world so time zones can cause issues if we aren’t organized.
 Colleagues have access to my calendar so they know when I’m free if they need to contact me which means the workload can be streamlined and I know exactly how my day ahead looks. – — Kashif Naqshbandi, Chief Marketing Officer at Anderson Frank